China's fertility rate drops to record low 1.09 in 2022- state media | Health

 - China

-China's fertility rate is estimated to have dropped to a record low of 1.09 in 2022, the National Business Daily said on Tuesday, a figure likely to rattle authorities as they try to boost the country's declining number of new births.
-The state backed Daily said the figure from China's Population and Development Research Center put it as having the lowest fertility level among countries with a population of more than 100 million.
+The state-backed Daily said the figure from China's Population and Development Research Center put it as having the lowest fertility level among countries with a population of more than 100 million.
+China's fertility rate is already one of the world's lowest alongside South Korea, Taiwan, Hong Kong and Singapore.

+Concerned about China's first population drop in six decades and its rapid ageing population, Beijing is urgently trying an array of measures to lift the birth rate including financial incentives and improved childcare facilities.
 President Xi Jinping in May presided over a meeting to study the topic.
-China has said it will focus on education, science and technology to improve population quality and strive to maintain a "moderate fertility" level to support economic growth in future.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)